Miia Ott: 2024

 In January 2024, she lowered her own Estonian youth record for the 60 metres, running 7.45 seconds in Tampere.
 She ran as part of the Estonian 4 × 100 m relay team at the 2024 World Relays Championships in Nassau, Bahamas in May 2024.
 In June 2024, she competed for Estonia in the 4 × 100 m relay at the 2024 European Athletics Championships in Rome.

 In July 2024, she ran an Estonian U18, U20, and U23 record of 11.44 seconds at the 2024 European Athletics U18 Championships, winning the bronze medal in the final of the 100 metres at the Championships in Banská Bystrica, Slovakia.

 2025

 In June 2025, she was part of the Estonian women's 4 x 100 metres relay team which set a new national record whilst competing at the 2025 European Athletics Team Championships Second Division in Maribor, running 43.98 seconds alongside Anna Maria Millend, Kreete Verlin and Ann Marii Kivikas.

+2026

+Ott placed third over 60 metres at the Estonian Indoor Championships in February 2026, running 7.46 seconds.
+The following day, she placed second to Ann Marii Kivikas in the 200 metres final.